Jeremy Pena Player Props: Astros vs. White Sox

-After going 1-for-3 in his last game, Jeremy Pena and the Houston Astros take on the Chicago White Sox (who will hand the ball to Lucas Giolito) at 2:10 PM ET on Saturday.
+After going 2-for-4 with a double and an RBI in his most recent game, Jeremy Pena and the Houston Astros take on the Chicago White Sox (who will start Mike Clevinger) at 2:10 PM ET on Sunday.

 Jeremy Pena Game Info & Props vs. the White Sox